slowproj/slowdash/docs/ProjectSetup.md

 ## Project Directory
 - Every project has a dedicated project directory.
-- Configuration file is `SlowdashProject.yaml`, placed at the project directory.
+- The configuration file is `SlowdashProject.yaml`, placed at the project directory.

-- Project directory is specified at run time by one of the followings:
+- Project directory is specified at run time by one of the following:
   - `--project-dir` option
   - `SLOWDASH_PROJECT` environmental variable
   - current working directory

-- Under the project directory, `config` directory is automatically created.
+- Under the project directory, the `config` directory is automatically created.
 The web interface posts files only to this directory.

 ## Project Configuration File
-Project configuration file describes:
+The project configuration file describes:

 - Name, title of the project
 - Data source type and location